 5) Report "Alcohol Laws in Europe"The purpose of this report, prepared by APYN, is to explain alcohol policy and various alcohol laws in a simple way, as well as to provide quick guide to alcohol policy in an individual EU country for anyone that is interested and to facilitate access to information for young people who want to work with that policy.

-6) Final publication including the "Manual with best practices on alcohol interventions in Youth Organizations"Check the final publication of the Let it hAPYN project including descriptions of best practices on alcohol interventions in youth organizations in Europe.
+6) A final publication including the "Manual with best practices on alcohol interventions in Youth Organizations"Check the final publication of the Let it hAPYN project including descriptions of best practices on alcohol interventions in youth organizations in Europe.